 Black and grey tattoos tend to last a bit longer than color.
 They will look more vibrant for a longer amount of time.
 This is especially true if the color tattoo is light or watercolor.
 White ink will fade the fastest.
 While black & grey might look less faded over time, again all tattoos will most likely fade at least a little at some point.

 How to Prevent Your Tattoos from Fading Faster

-We all want to know how to keep tattoos from fading.
-These 6 suggestions are all things that you can use in your day-to-day routine to prevent faster tattoo fading.
+These 12 suggestions are all things that you can use in your day-to-day routine to prevent faster tattoo fading.

 1. Take Care of Your Tattoo When it’s New

 A properly healed tattoo is the easiest to maintain.
-There are a lot of stages to tattoo healing and it takes dedication and patience.
+There are a lot of stages to tattoo healing; it takes dedication and patience.
 But if the tattoo is not properly cared for and healed, the odds that it is going to change and fade much faster are high.